ansible/ansible/rst/api.rst

 or a piece of expensive enterprisey CMDB software.
 Ansible easily supports all of these options via an external interventory system.

-If you have a data store system where an Ansible external inventory script doesn't already exist, this may require a little coding,J but we have a `Cobbler example <https://github.com/ansible/ansible/blob/master/examples/scripts/cobbler_external_inventory.py>`_ in the main source tree -- but it's pretty simple, as we'll explain below -- that would provide a good starting point.
+If you have a data store system where an Ansible external inventory script doesn't already exist, this may require a little coding, but we have a `Cobbler example <https://github.com/ansible/ansible/blob/master/examples/scripts/cobbler_external_inventory.py>`_ in the main source tree -- but it's pretty simple, as we'll explain below -- that would provide a good starting point.
 Like with modules, it's possible to build an external inventory script in any language, as long as it returns JSON.

 If you are familiar with Puppet terminology, this concept is basically the same as 'external nodes', with the slight difference that it also defines which hosts are managed.